Frquently Asked Questions

 We've got you covered here.

-We recognise the value of offering a range of extra curricular activities that appeal to our diverse community of learners and both supplement and enhance the curriculum.
-We also understand additional childcare is a valued option for many families.
+ISD recognises the importance of offering a range of extra curricular activities that enhance the curriculum and appeal to our diverse community of learners.
+We also understand after school supervision is a valued option for many families.

 Yes, we provide support for non-native speakers through English as an Additional Language (EAL).
 The main goal of EAL is to help students function independently within their classroom setting and the school grounds.